 I also start my campaigns with “Link Click CPC.”
 This only charges your campaign when people actually click on your ad.

 The other option is to charge you whenever your ad is shown.
-This is often a waste of money.
+This often a waste of money.
 You’re really only interested in people who actually express an interest in your brand.

 Facebook Ads are a great way to boost sales and awareness for your online store.
 Although there is a cost up-front, the long-term benefits often justify the expense.